 This past Friday, I had the great experience of visiting a mosque.
 I didn't know really what to expect when I jumped on the bandwagon.
 The wheels in my head were turning more in the direction of "this will be a cool thing to check off my cultural immersion list", which it totally was, but it was a very special and eye-opening day.

 I went with a group, and we showed up for an afternoon service.
 The mosque has a dress code, so the women have to cover their arms, legs, and heads, and the men are required to wear pants and sleeves.
-The women are not allowed to enter through the main doors, so we entered through a door in the side that took us up to a tiny room upstairs.
-There's a little area to take your shoes off in, and then everyone sits in a little carpeted balcony area.
+The women don't enter through the main doors, so we entered through a door in the side that took us up to a tiny room upstairs.
+There's a little area to take your shoes off in, and then all of the women and children sit in a smaller, carpeted balcony area.
 There was a screen so they could watch the Imam preach downstairs and there was a glass on one side that overlooked the men sitting downstairs.
-The women's area was about an eighth of the main area downstairs for the men.
-The floor in the service areas is like a normal carpet but it has lines that form a little carpet square for each person to sit and pray at, that all together sort of make a giant grid.
+The floor in the service areas was just like a normal carpet but, but lines that form a little carpet square for each person to sit and pray at, that all together sort of make a giant grid.

 After the service the Imam was very nice and gave us a tour.
 He answered all of our questions and encouraged us to ask more.
 It was interesting to hear his story and hear how he got where he is today.